Bencor29/cc-packages/README.md

 ### Install secure-nsh

-After installing nsh, you can install secure-nsh by typing `packman install secure-nsh`
+After installing nsh, you can install secure-nsh by typing `packman install secure-nsh-login`

 It will ask you to confirm, type Y then enter